Causes of Cerebellar Ataxia: From Stroke to Genetic Mutations

 In degenerative cerebellar ataxia, affected individuals get progressive damage to the cerebellum.
 This category includes both inherited genetic disorders and sporadic disorders with no known genetic cause.
 Here are a few specific conditions that occur due to a degenerative ataxia:

-- Multiple System Atrophy: Multiple system atrophy is a rare neurological disorder that impairs movement, balance, and autonomic functions like blood pressure regulation.
+- Multiple System Atrophy: Multiple system atrophy (MSA) is a progressive neurodegenerative disorder with two subtypes: MSAP (parkinsonian type) and MSAC (cerebellar type).
+MSAC primarily causes cerebellar ataxia.
 Common symptoms include ataxia, fainting upon standing, and loss of bladder control.

 Risk Factors of Cerebellar Ataxia